-7.(1) The following interests in land are exempt from taxation under this Law to the extent indicated:

-(a) subject to subsection (2), any interest in land held or occupied by a member of the First Nation;

-(b) subject to subsection (2), any interest in land held or occupied by the First Nation or a First Nation Corporation;

-(c) a building used for public school purposes or for a purpose ancillary to the operation of a public school, and the land on which the building stands;

-(d) a building used or occupied by a religious body and used for public worship, religious education or as a church hall, and the land on which the building stands;

-(e) a building used solely as a hospital, not operated for profit, and the land on which the building stands;

-(f) a building used as a university, technical institute or public college, not operated for profit, and the land on which the building stands;

-(g) an institutional building used to provide housing accommodation for the elderly or persons suffering from physical or mental disability, not operated for profit, and the land on which the building stands; and

-(h) that land of a cemetery actually used for burial purposes.

-(2) The exemptions in paragraphs (1)(a) and (b) do not apply to interests in land that are held by a member of the First Nation, the First Nation, or a First Nation Corporation, as the case may be, where that interest in land is actually occupied by someone other than a member of the First Nation, the First Nation, or a First Nation Corporation.

-(3) An exemption from taxation applies only to that portion of a building occupied or used for the purpose for which the exemption is granted, and a proportionate part of the land on which the building stands.
+- 8.(1) The following interests in land are exempt from taxation under this Law to the extent indicated: - (a) subject to subsection (2), any interest in land held or occupied by a member of the First Nation; - (b) subject to subsection (2), any interest in land held or occupied by the First Nation or a First Nation Corporation; - (c) property held by a church for use as a residence for priests, ministers or rabbis; - (d) subject to subsection (3), property held by a church or religious order and used by that body solely for religious, educational or charitable purposes, including burying grounds and church halls from which only revenue for church purposes is derived; - (e) property held by a university, not operated for profit, and excluding any portion of the property used for commercial purposes; and - (f) subject to subsection (3), property used for a cemetery by a corporation not organized, incorporated or operated for profit. - (2) The exemptions in paragraphs (1)(a) and (1)(b) do not apply to interests in land that are held by a member of the First Nation, the First Nation, or a First Nation Corporation, as the case may be, where that interest in land is actually occupied by someone other than a member of the First Nation, the First Nation, or a First Nation Corporation. - (3) The exemptions in paragraph (1)(d) for burying grounds and in paragraph (1)(f) do not apply to property or any portion of property not actually in use for the interment of the dead. - (4) An exemption from taxation applies only to that portion of a building occupied or used for the purpose for which the exemption is granted, and a proportionate part of the land on which the building stands.

-PART VI
+PART VI GRANTS AND TAX CREDITS

-GRANTS